-Words Susan Uses to Describe Her Experience
+How Susan Describes Her Experience

 Depression, Anger, Felt I was Going Crazy, and Mental Fog

-We started dating immediately and I was excited that I met someone who seemed like a great guy.
+We started dating immediately and I felt excited that I met someone who seemed like a great guy.
 He was an engineer and my father was also an engineer before he retired, so they had a lot in common and my father had always commented on how those engineers are good solid people…so I thought maybe I had met a good man.
 We dated for 10 months and within that time I started slowly but surely be exposed to different parts of his personally.

 I wanted to deny many parts of some of the “Red Flags” that I saw, because I felt that I might have already fallen in love with him.
-I really didn’t want to face the fact that there could be these flaws and then have to leave the relationship, when I thought I finally found the man of my dreams.
-I was in my 40′s and never had been married before and the connection I felt with this man, felt more true than anything I felt before.
+I really didn’t want to face that there could be these flaws and then have to leave the relationship, when I thought I finally found the man of my dreams.
+I was in my 40’s and was never married before and the connection I felt with this man, felt more true than anything I felt before.

 There were so many wonderful things about this man.
-He was intelligent, loving, funny, charming, good looking, nice body and we also had a sexual connection.
+He was intelligent, loving, funny, charming, good-looking, nice body and we also had a sexual connection.
 During the Christmas of 2008 he asked me what would I like for Christmas and this meant the world to me, because I had not shared a Christmas with anyone in a long time and many of the Holiday Seasons had been rather lonely (This was 3 months into the relationship, before the red flags started showing).